weiju/ratr0-utils/docs/tile_format.rst

 9              flags        | bit 0: not set -> big endian, set -> little endian
                             | bit 1: not set -> 12 bit RGB, set -> 24 bit RGB
                             | bit 2: not set -> interleaved, set -> non-interleaved
+                            | bit 3: not set -> no mask, set -> contains mask plane
 10             reserved1    reserved byte, currently only used as padding 11             depth        image depth in number of bits 12-13          width        image width in pixels